mitchcapper/FSClient/README.md

 -   Advanced headset integration (caller ID, buttons, external displays see Plugins)
 -   Call stats/history with option DTMF history
--   Support for all freeswitch codecs CELT, G711(ULAW/ALAW), GSM, G722.1, SILK, Speex, BroadVoice, iLBC (minus G729 which is not yet supported in Windows)
+-   Support for all freeswitch codecs OPUS, CELT, G711(ULAW/ALAW), GSM, G722.1, SILK, Speex, BroadVoice, iLBC (minus G729 which is not yet supported in Windows)
 -   DND (Do Not Disturb) Call Ignoring